 TUNE UPS – Tuning up the engine prior to storage gets the vehicle ready for the next touring season.
 A valve adjustment, checking plugs, points, condenser, distributor cap and rotor are all things to check out when storing a vehicle.

 HUMIDITY CONTROL – If you live in a high humidity area, you may already have a dehumidifier.
-If not, consider getting one for the storage building where the vehicle kept.
+If not, consider getting one for the storage building or garage where the vehicle is kept.
 A low-cost alternative is a product like “Dri Eaze” which will remove moisture inside the car.
 A small plastic container holds white beads that absorb moisture inside the car and drops the liquid into a chamber in the container.
 Check it often during the winter as it will be surprising how much moisture will be removed from the air inside the car.

 A battery will last longer if it is kept charged.
 Battery trickle chargers or battery tenders are a good way to keep your battery charged when it is not being used.

 MISCELLANEOUS ITEMS – This section will address some additional items to consider when storing a vehicle for several months.

 - Do not set the emergency brake when storing a vehicle.
 Over a period of time, moisture can cause brake lining to stick to the brake drums and cause lots of trouble when you want to drive the car again.

 - Moth Control – Most vintage cars have cloth seats or headliners.
 To prevent moths from damaging your upholstery, be sure to close up the windows and doors of your vintage vehicle.
 Consider using moth balls or crystals to kill any of these pests that might get into your car.

 - Periodic Maintenance – Use this time of year to do things like lubricate the chassis, change oil in the transmission, U-joint (closed driveline vehicles) and differential, repack wheel bearings, wash and wax the car, polish the chrome.
 The more you get done in the fall, the less you will need to do next driving season.